 p.s.
 You mentioned your son collects stickers so I threw a few in the envelope for him … here’s hoping they go in his sticker book and stay off the walls this time. ;)

 If you like more creative control, you can print your own custom-designed cards and envelopes — that’s what we do here at Help Scout.
-If you choose to create your own stationery, work with a designer who’s familiar with the printing process and can provide advice on card stock, dimensions and the various printing options available (depending on your budget).
+If you choose to create your own stationery, work with a designer who’s familiar with the printing process and can provide advice on card stock, dimensions, and the various printing options available.

-Postable prints your custom message in one of its patented handwriting fonts on its 100% recycled cards, and stamps and mails the cards for you.
-Your customers might be able to tell the “handwriting” isn’t real, but the prices are reasonable enough ($1.25 per card for 10 or more cards) so we advice to order a couple, especially if you want to keep your message detailed and personal.
+- Postable: Postable prints your custom message in one of its patented handwriting fonts on its 100% recycled cards, then stamps and mails the cards for you.
+The only downside: Your customers might be able to tell the “handwriting” isn’t real.

-FeltApp lets you scrawl messages on your iPhone or iPad in your own handwriting (although anyone who’s ever written on a screen, even with a stylus, knows it can be tricky to replicate pen-to-paper writing).
-Choose a photo from your own library, and trace your message and the address (even the envelope is handwritten).
+- FeltApp: FeltApp lets you scrawl messages on your iPhone or iPad in your own handwriting.
+Choose a photo from your own library, then trace your message and the address (even the envelope is handwritten).
 They take care of the mailing.
-The price is $3 per card, or $1 more for international shipping.

-Sending personal thank-you notes for every transaction or special occasion isn’t necessarily always scaleable, and the ROI on acts of kindness can be tricky to justify in a spreadsheet.
-Extending sincere, old-fashioned gratitude, however, has an esteemed place among other high-touch practices that don’t scale — but that still work.
+And while sending personal thank-you notes for every transaction or special occasion isn’t necessarily always scaleable — and the ROI on acts of kindness can be tricky to justify in a spreadsheet — thank-you notes do keep a line of communication open between you and your customer, and they keep your business top-of-mind.